koushik-00/Contrastive-Learning-Through-Time/README.md

 # CLTT: Contrastive Learning with Temporal Triplets

-Self-supervised pre-training of a video encoder on a single unlabeled video, evaluated via linear probe on UCF-101.
+Self-supervised pre-training of a video encoder on a single unlabeled video, with linear probe evaluation on UCF-101.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Hr5KbltEUt3F7_YZZRS-vTYIPnOkKmz4?usp=sharing)

-## Objective
+## Overview

-The goal was to see how much a video encoder could learn from a single unlabeled video using contrastive learning.
-Two clips sampled from nearby timestamps are treated as a positive pair — the model learns to bring them close in embedding space and push apart clips from distant timestamps.
-After pre-training, the encoder is frozen and a linear classifier is trained on UCF-101 to measure how well the representations transfer to a standard action recognition benchmark.
+An R(2+1)D-18 backbone is pre-trained on a single unlabeled soccer broadcast using temporally sampled positive clip pairs under the NT-Xent contrastive objective.
+The learned representations are evaluated via a linear probe on UCF-101 (101-class action recognition), with the encoder kept frozen throughout evaluation.

 ## Setup